 This publication has been prepared by Encasa Financial Inc. and is intended as a general source of information only and should not be considered or relied upon as financial, tax, pension, legal or investment advice.
 Individuals should consult with their own advisors before taking any action.
 This material is not intended to be relied upon as research, investment, or tax advice and is not an implied or express recommendation, offer or solicitation to buy or sell any security or to adopt any particular investment or portfolio strategy.
-Any views and opinions expressed do not take into account the particular investment objectives, needs, restrictions and circumstances of a specific investment recommendation.
+Any views and opinions expressed do not take into account the particular investment objectives, needs, restrictions and circumstances of a specific investor and, thus, should not be used as the basis of any specific investment recommendation.